 In 1904, he married Rosabelle Searle (1883-1953), daughter of Augustus L. Searle, at Minneapolis, Minnesota.
 They had one son, Augustus Searle Leach.
 He was a member of the Pine Ridge Golf Club, Manitoba Club, Lakewood Country Club and St. Charles Country Club.
-At the time of his death, he lived at 761 Wellington Crescent, the house having been designed around 1930 by local architect A. E. Cubbidge.
+At the time of his death, he lived at 761 Wellington Crescent, the house having been designed in 1935 by local architect Arthur E. Cubbidge.

 “N. L. Leach, Searle Grain official, dies,” Winnipeg Free Press, 31 October 1949.